rdi-berkeley/llm-agents-mooc/index.md

 **Ninja Tier:**
 - Complete all 12 quizzes associated with each lecture
 - Pass the written article assignment
-- Submit a project to the LLM Agents Hackathon (more details coming soon!)
+- Submit a project to the [LLM Agents Hackathon](https://rdi.berkeley.edu/llm-agents-hackathon/)

 **Legendary Tier:**
 - Complete all 12 quizzes associated with each lecture
 - Pass the written article assignment
-- Become a prize winner or finalist at the LLM Agents Hackathon (more details coming soon!)
+- Become a prize winner or finalist at the [LLM Agents Hackathon](https://rdi.berkeley.edu/llm-agents-hackathon/)

 **Honorary Tier:**
 - For the most helpful/supportive students in discord!